Natural Fibers And Their Varieties

 Introduction to Natural Fibers

 Natural fibers originate from plants or animals and can be manufactured into yarn or thread.
 These fibers are very important to people since they are used in making clothes, people a ropes and even industrial purposes.
-In contrast to synthetic fibers, the natural fibers are compostable, recyclable and regrow easily, and most of the time, they consume less processing chemicals.In the present times when sustainability has been a factored in almost all concerns, the interest for natural fibers has been on the rise because of their natural advantages as well as their adaptability.
+In contrast to synthetic fibers, the natural fiber are compostable, recyclable and regrow easily, and most of the time, they consume less processing chemicals.In the present times when sustainability has been a factored in almost all concerns, the interest for natural fiber has been on the rise because of their natural advantages as well as their adaptability.

 What is the Definition of Natural Fibres?